PathPlanning/LPAstar/README.md

 ## Description
 Current project provides an implementation of [LPA\*](https://www.cs.cmu.edu/~maxim/files/aij04.pdf) algorithm adapted for single-shot grid-based 2D environment.

-Current implementation is not a complete LPA\* with random map changes.
-For the sake of accuracy and efficiency testing the main cycle consists of three parts:
+Current implementation is not a complete LPA\* with customer defined map changes.
+Based on these changes algorithm builds path according to the current changes on each iteration.
+The result is the latest path found.
+This result will contain information about all steps and nodes, that were created during the whole process.

-* First iteration of LPA\* (which equals A\*): builds simple path from start to goal
+Changes are presented in the following format:
-* Forced map chages: building an obstacle somewhere along the found path
+* All changes should be described in special tags in input XML file (see *"Input and Output files"* or [samples](https://github.com/PathPlanning/LPAstar/tree/testing/maps))
-* Second iteration of LPA\*: recalculating the path depending on map changes
+* All changes are divided into several iterations according to wheather they happend at the same moment or not.
-* Forced map changes: destroy that new obstacle
+* Every change contain several points, which were changes at the same time.
-* Third iteration of LPA\*: recalculating the path depending on map changes
+* Each point should be described by it's coordinates (x, y) and new state of this point {0, 1}.

-Additionaly, there is an implementation of pure A\* algorithm to check LPA\* after each iteration.
-Check after second iteration tests the accuracy of processing new obstacles.
-Check after thrid iteration tests the accuracy of processing the absence of old obstacles.
+If there were no changes in the input file programm will run first iteration of LPA\* (which equals A\*): find the path on the original map from start to goal and return the result.

 Algorithm supports XML files as input and output format.
 Input file contains map and environment representation (see *"Input and Output files"* or [samples](https://github.com/PathPlanning/LPAstar/tree/testing/maps))